Turkey Rice Soup (Instant Pot )

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you make the version of this soup with cauliflower rice it should be suitable for low-carb or Keto diet plans, or any phase of the original South Beach Diet.
+Turkey Rice Soup with ground turkey and cauliflower rice will be suitable for low-carb or Keto diet plans, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: